crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 ## SMS messages status

-* Requested:  The sending request has received by Aurora SendCloud and  waiting to send to the carrier.
+* Requested:  The sending request has received by Aurora SendCloud and in the  process to send to the carrier.
 * Delivered: The message has been sent, and the report from the carrier shows that the message has been delivered.
 * Waiting Result: The message has been sent, and there is not report from the carrier.
 * Failed: The message has been sent ,but the report from the carrier shows that the message was not delivered.
 Reasons for undelivery include: